Canon 400D vs Pentax K-3

 One feature that differentiates the K-3 and the 400D is in-body image stabilization (IBIS).
-The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 400D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 400D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 400D writes its imaging data to Compact Flash cards, while the K-3 uses SDXC cards.
 The K-3 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 400D only has one slot.